Relintai/sfw/README.md

 # SFW - Simple Framework

-Simple experimental c++ app / game framework inspired by the single file c game engines and libraries, especially [FWK](https://github.com/r-lyeh/FWK).
+Simple c++ app / game framework inspired by the single file c game engines and libraries, especially [FWK](https://github.com/r-lyeh/FWK).

 It was designed to help with teaching programming, but it turns out it's pretty useful for other projects aswell.